kestra-io/docs/blogs/2020-12-07-airflow-bad-ugly.md

 ### First one are dynamic tasks.
 I mean create as many tasks depending on previous tasks like [Each](/plugins/core/tasks/flows/org.kestra.core.tasks.flows.EachSequential).
 In Airflow, this is impossible, some people try to [trigger others](https://github.com/mastak/airflow_multi_dagrun) dags to emulate this (like or [Flow](/plugins/core/tasks/flows/org.kestra.core.tasks.flows.Flow)), but this will complexify the monitoring of your flow.
-We will need to follow 2 dags in order to understand what the issue, the main flow is success and the child are not, really complicated !
+We will need to follow 2 dags in order to understand what is the issue, the main flow is success and the child are not, really complicated !

 ### Second are sensors.
 In airflow, you can in the middle of a dag wait for a resource, so If you need a file on a server, the dags will start, the sensors task will wait for the file (keeping the flow running), and restart.